tfmalt/node-cron-emitter/README.md

 to be emitted.
 This module uses [cron-parser](https://github.com/harrisiirak/cron-parser) parse the crontab instructions syntax.
-See also [node-cron](https://github.com/ncb000gt/node-cron) for a similar project with a ordinary node.js callback approach.
+See also [node-cron](https://github.com/ncb000gt/node-cron) for a similar project with a more traditional node.js callback approach.

 The main difference between this Library and [node-cron](https://github.com/ncb000gt/node-cron) is that this library aims